Moonseed is a teen leadership program for girls that supports creative voices and helps participants take leadership for positive directions.

 Here's a youtube on what intersectional feminism means:

 Moonseed is set up so that most people would go home Monday and have Tuesday as their first overnight.
 But what if you live in Chicago or Burlington or some other location that's not close by and Moonseed sounds just right for you?
 We can discuss good options for you such as staying with staff beforehand.
 Please inquire.
-Last summer participants from Michigan and Saudi Arabia attended.
+For a second year participants from Michigan and Saudi Arabia will attend.